txphu2302/MM241-Assignment/README.md

 You can start by creating a new file in the `student_submissions` directory and implementing your policy.
 Your code should be named `policy2210xxx.py` where `2210xxx` is your student ID.
 The policy class should be named `Policy2210xxx` where `2210xxx` is your student ID and inherit from the `Policy` class.
 If you are in honor class, you must implement reinforcement learning policy.
 Once you have implemented your policy, you can run uncomment the line in the `main.py` file that imports your policy and run the project to test your policy.
 You can only use basic python libraries such as numpy, pandas, torch, tensorflow, scikit-learn and scipy to implement your policy.
 Please put the new library in the `requirements.txt` file.

 After you complete your policy, you need to submit your code as a pull request to the main repository.
 The pull request should include the following information:
-- Your student ID
+- Title: Your student ID
 - A brief description of your policy
 - The implementation of your policy
 - The results of your policy on the test data
 - Any additional information you would like to include

-If you have any questions or need help implementing your policy, please feel free to reach out to me.
+Any solutions that are not submitted as a pull request or do not follow the above guidelines will not be accepted.
+If you have any questions or need help implementing your policy, please post a message in the discussion forum.

 ## Contributing
 <!-- Describe how to contribute to the project -->